How to Watch DVD Movies on Windows Media Player

-Next go to the "File" menu and click "Load DVD Disc..." to import DVD files you want to rip to PowerPoint video file.
+Click "Load Disc." to import DVD files you want to rip to PowerPoint video file.
 You should then be presented with a file listing of all the DVD titles you just selected on the main interface.

-If you need to merge the selected files into one, just check the "Merge" option beneath the project area.
+If you need to merge the selected files into one, just check the "Merge into one file" option beneath the preview window.